 Genocide

 Genocide has occurred throughout human history, even during prehistoric times.
 Most genocides have occurred during wartime, and they are particularly likely in situations of imperial expansion and power consolidation.
 It is associated with colonialism, especially settler colonialism, as well as with both world wars and repressive governments in the twentieth century.
 Despite efforts to end genocide, effective interventions have not occurred.
-The colloquial understanding of genocide is heavily influenced by the Holocaust as its archetype and is conceived as innocent victims being targeted for their ethnic identity rather than for any political reason.
+The colloquial understanding of genocide is heavily influenced by the Holocaust as its archetype and is conceived as innocent victims being targeted for their ethnic identity alone rather than for any political reason.

 Genocide is widely considered to be the epitome of human evil and is often referred to as the "crime of crimes"; consequently, events are often denounced as genocide.
-Genocide is most often a state crime, and most perpetrators are psychologically normal.
+It is most often a state crime, and most perpetrators are psychologically normal.
 Genocide typically occurs when the perpetrators believe themselves existentially under threat, and is employed as a means to another end—often after other options failed.
 The most common pattern of genocidal violence involves the killing of adult men and non-lethal violence, such as sexual assault and enslavement, of women and children.
 Other common means include forced displacement, land theft, and the destruction of cultural heritage.
-After genocide, denial and impunity for the perpetrators is most common.
+After genocide, denial and impunity for the perpetrators are common.

 <templatestyles src="Template:TOC limit/styles.css" />